Optimal bounds for numerical approximations of infinite horizon problems based on dynamic programming approach: Introduction

 In the present paper, our concern is about the error bounds available in the literature for the fully discrete semi-lagrangian method approaching the value function, the viscosity solution of the HJB equation corresponding to the infinite horizon.
 For a method with a positive time step size $h$ and spatial elements of size $k$ an error bound of size $O(k/h)$ can be found in \cite[Corollary 2.4]{falcone1}, \cite[Theorem 1.3]{falcone2}.
 However, the behaviour $1/h$ in the error bound of the fully discrete method has never been observed in the numerical experiments, see for example \cite{Alla_Falcone_Volkwein}.
 Based on this fact, we reconsider the error analysis of the fully discrete method.

-In this paper we prove a bound of size $O(h+k)$ which gives first order in time and space for the method.
-The idea is to imitate the analysis of the semi-discrete time method for which the value function is characterized as the minimum of a functional, see \cite[Proposition 4.1, Chapter VI (appendix)]{Bardi}.
-To this end, we define a fully discrete cost functional that differs from that of the semi-discrete case in the use of spatial interpolator operators.
+In this paper we prove a bound of size $O(h+k)$ which gives first order in time and space for the method. {This rate of convergence is the same appearing in \cite[Corollary 2.4]{falcone1}.
+However, as stated in \cite{Tidball}, \cite{falcone_cor}, the proof of this corollary was based on an identification which does not hold in the example shown in \cite{Tidball}}.
+The idea of the present paper is to imitate the analysis of the discrete-time method for which the value function is characterized as the minimum of a functional, see \cite[Proposition 4.1, Chapter VI (appendix)]{Bardi}.
+To this end, we define a fully discrete cost functional that differs from that of the discrete-time approximation in the use of spatial interpolator operators.
 Then, in Theorem \ref{th_prin} we prove that the fully discrete approximation can also be characterized as the minimum of this fully discrete cost functional.
 In the proof we use that the fully discrete approximation defined by means of a discrete dynamic programming principle is unique, as it is proved in \cite[Theorem 1.1, Appendix A]{Bardi}.

-Finally, thanks to this new characterization we can extend the ideas from \cite[Lemma 1.2, Chapter VI]{Bardi} (for the semi-discrete case) to the fully discrete case and we are able to prove first order of convergence for the method both is space and time.
-To get first order of convergence in time we need to assume that the controls are Lipschitz-continuous.
-In case we only have continuous controls the error goes to zero as $h$ goes to zero but the first order of convergence is not achieved.
+Finally, thanks to this new characterization we can extend the ideas from \cite[Lemma 1.2, Chapter VI]{Bardi} (for the semi-discrete case) to the fully discrete case and we are able to prove first order of convergence for the method both is space and time. {First order of convergence in time is linked to the assumption of Lipschitz continuity of the controls in the intervals defined excluding a finite number of jump discontinuities.
+In case we have less regularity we obtain weaker error bounds.
+For example, for uniformly continuous controls, allowing again a finite number of discontinuities, the error goes to zero as $h$ goes to zero but the first order of convergence is not achieved.
+Intermediate rates of convergence or order $\alpha$ in time, for $0<\alpha<1$ are equally proved for $\alpha$-H\"{o}lder continuous controls.}

+{Following the arguments in \cite{boba_etal} we can also prove convergence arguing with piecewise constants controls and under weaker regularity assumptions (only some convexity assumptions are needed but no extra regularity assumptions for the controls).
+However, adapting the arguments in \cite{boba_etal} written for finite horizon problems to our infinite horizon case we loose the full first order in time.
+We develop this argument at the end of the paper.}

+{We think that the new characterization we introduce in this paper, based on optimality arguments, could have potential to be used in other types of Hamilton-Jacobi-Bellman equations where the convergence rates are still suboptimal.}

+{To conclude this section we want to mention some other related references.
+The paper \cite{gonzalez} contains a first suboptimal convergence of rate $\log(h)h^{1/2}$ for a similar scheme.
+The monograph of Falcone and Ferreti \cite{falcone_libro} contains a few of the difference convergence rates for HJB partial differential equations in control and games. }